 The demand for perfection in consumer electronics displays is now reaching the automotive market as display technologies such as in-dash LCD screens and heads-up displays are becoming the latest standard feature in today's vehicles.
 To make the sale and build the brand in the automotive market, perfect displays are required.

 See how Radiant's imaging photometers and colorimeters are used at each stage in the production of display devices to detect light, color, and surface defects.
-By identifying defects as early as possible on the line, our systems facilitate lean operations by improving efficiency, and lowering production costs and reducing material waste, while ensuring absolute quality of LCD devices from display to final mechanical assembly.In this Video, you will learn about:
+By identifying defects as early as possible on the line, our systems facilitate lean operations by improving efficiency, lowering production costs, and reducing material waste, while ensuring absolute quality of devices from display to final mechanical assembly.In this video, you will see:

 Display manufacturers continue to automate their production processes, but still rely heavily on human inspectors to ensure visual quality.
 Measurement resolution and computing technology have reached a point where automated solutions are now able to reproduce - and exceed - the results attained by human inspectors.